team-raphael/dad-overflow/README.md

 # Dad Overflow
 ## About
 For many, the parent life can be an overflowing mess.
 Need help to sort it out?
 Head to *Dad Overflow*.
-This app is majorily developed by Dads for upcoming famlies.
+This app is majorily developed by Dads for upcoming and current famlies.
 ### Link to site
  * https://dad-overflow.herokuapp.com/
 ## Development Team